kevinksw/tweet-saver/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This application is to demo how to query Twitter's search api and demostrating how a React application with MobX to manage saving tweets to localStorage.

+To save a tweet from the search, drag the displayed tweets over from left list to the right list.
+Once drop it will be persisted in localStorage until the clear storage button is pressed.

 ## Available Scripts

 In the project directory, you can run: